SweetDrxmz/SweetDrxmz/README.md

 Sometimes I'm AFK because I'm busy with other things.
 If you send me a message and I don't reply right away, please don't worry—I’ll get back to you when I can. ♡ (please leave me a whis,w2i hehe₍^. .^₎Ⳋ)

-When you first meet me, I might seem a little quiet, but once I become comfortable with you, I'll be much more talkative and energetic!

 ## And that's some information about me, hehe.>⩊<.ᐟ

 Thank you for taking the time to read this.
 I hope we can be friends and have fun together! ♡